 (3) The number of priority groups

 The first two criteria are made configurable to be switched ON or OFF independently or in conjunction with each other as deemed necessary for operational purposes.
 In the event that more than one priority group is designated for Regulation-Up or Regulation-Down, the third criterion is always in effect.
+When the first two criteria are both set to ‘off’ and the third criterion is greater than 1, Resources are randomly assigned to a priority group for an Intra-Day RUC interval.
 The current configuration is (1) off, (2) off, (3) = 6.
-If SPP's analysis shows that a change to the current configuration needs to occur, SPP will make a recommendation for such change to the MWG, ORWG and MOPC, including the appropriate compensation and the effective date of the change.
+If SPP's analysis shows that a change to the current configuration needs to occur, SPP will attain approval for such change from the MWG, ORWG and MOPC, including the appropriate compensation and the effective date of the change.
 The active configuration will be posted on SPP OASIS.
 No Regulation Deployment will occur on Resources that have not cleared Regulation-Up and/or Regulation-Down even if their Control Statuses are set to “Regulating”.

 4.5.8.8 Day-Ahead Regulation-Up Service Distribution Amount